KrisNguyen135/Talks/transcripts.md

 - If we have more than one query left, we would need to iterate through all possible queries, which are infinitely many in a function, but also condition each possible outcome of each query to look ahead.
 - Therefore, in Bayesian optimization, we also need to design policy that approximates the Bayesian optimal one.

-### Slide 28: Bayesian optimization policies: using the posterior belief
+### Slide 28: Using the posterior belief
 - At each iteration, we have the posterior predictive distribution of the function value of each point in the domain.
 - This object gives rise to some of the most common Bayesian optimization policies.
-- For example, the _Probability of Improvement_ policy calculates the probability that the function value of each point is greater than the current maximum function value that we have observed.
+- For example, the _Probability of Improvement_ policy calculates the probability that the function value of each point is greater than the current maximum function value that we have observed, $\overline{y}$.
 - This requires us to compute the CDF of a normal distribution among points in the domain, which is quite easy to do.
 - The _Expected Improvement_ policy, on the other hand, calculates its score as the expected improvement from the current maximum function value that we observed and chooses the point with the largest score.
 - The posterior predictive distribution also allows us to use the GP equivalent of the UCB policy, which computes the credible interval upper bound of each unobserved point in the domain and chooses the maximizer.
 - We see that similar to what we have seen, all of these policies again balances the trade-off between exploration and exploitation by prioritizing points with large expected value or large uncertainty in its posterior distribution.

-### Slide 29: Bayesian optimization policies: distribution of the true maximizer
+### Slide 29: Distribution of the true maximizer
 - Given the posterior predictive distribution of the objective function, we can consider the distribution of the location of the true maximizer of the function, $x^*$.
 - This object motivates several other optimization policies that seek to minimize the uncertainty about $x^*$ with their queries such as _Entropy Search_ and _Predictive Entropy Search_.
 - If this idea sounds strange to you, a minimal equivalent case is binary search of a sorted array.